DM-98/2kb-tic-tac-toe/README.md

-# 2 KB Tic-Tac-Toe: Blazor .NET 8 Web App
+# 2 KB Tic-Tac-Toe: Blazor Web App in .NET 8

 Welcome to the world's smallest Tic-Tac-Toe game, expertly crafted using Blazor .NET 8.
 This ultra-compact web application delivers a seamless and straightforward gaming experience, requiring only 2 KB of space.